Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 cloudTable.CreateIfNotExists()
 ```

 With `Azure.Data.Tables` we have access to all table level operations directly from the `TableServiceClient`.
-Because the table service client is not affinitzed to
+Because the table service client is not affinitized to
-any one table, it is ideal for scenarios where you need to create, delete, or list more than one cloudTable.
+any one table, it is ideal for scenarios where you need to create, delete, or list more than one table.

 ```C# Snippet:TablesSample1CreateTable
 // Create a new table.
 The TableItem class stores properties of the created table.